Natural disasters and emergencies - customer assistance

 Licence replacement and proof of identity requirements

-To help you to receive these free replacement products as quickly and easily as possible following a natural disaster or emergency, the normal licence replacement procedures and proof of identity requirements have been simplified.
+To help you to receive these free replacement products as quickly and easily as possible following a natural disaster or emergency, the normal licence replacement procedures and proof of identity requirements are simplified.

 Simplified proof of identity requirements

-If you have a stored photograph at Roads and Maritime, you can use either a List 1 or List 2 proof of identity document to obtain free replacement licensing products.
-Your signature stored at Roads and Maritime must match your signature on the proof of identity document you provide or on the application form.
+If your photo is stored in Roads and Maritime's system, you can use either a List 1 or List 2 proof of identity document to obtain free replacement licensing products.
+Your signature store in our system must match your signature on the proof of identity document you provide or on the application form.

-If your proof of identity is lost or destroyed during a natural disaster or emergency, and Roads and Maritime does not have a stored photograph of you, you can answer some identity questions at a registry or service centre to receive a free interim driver licence receipt.
+If your proof of identity is lost or destroyed during a natural disaster or emergency, and we don't have a stored photograph of you, you can answer some identity questions at a registry or service centre to receive a free interim driver licence receipt.

 Simplified licence replacement

-If you cannot get to a registry or service centre, and an Australia Post service is not available, you may obtain a free interim driver licence receipt over the phone.
+If you cannot get to a registry or service centre, and an Australia Post service is not available, you may request a free interim driver licence receipt over the phone.
 In some situations, you may be able to renew your licence over the phone.
-You can call 13 22 13, or 13 77 88 for more information.
+Call 13 22 13, or 13 77 88 for more information.

 Fees refunded or waived